GuanceCloud/platypus/proposals/A001-add-developer-toolchain.md

 ## Implementation

-We will use the tree-sitter to build the compiler toolchain for PPL.
+We will use the tree-sitter to build the compiler toolchain for Platypus.
 The following is the implementation plan:

 1. Create a shared grammar folder for CST(Concrete Syntax Tree).
 2. Create textmate grammar for basiclly *token highlighting* about primitive types and keyword.
-2. Implement LSP(Language Server Protocol) with *semantic highlight*, *syntax checking*, *code completion* for PPL.
+2. Implement LSP(Language Server Protocol) with *semantic highlight*, *syntax checking*, *code completion* for Platypus.
 3. Integrate the LSP to Editor, such as VSCode, JetBrains IDE, NeoVim.
-4. Improving the language tools, implement *code linting*, *code formatting*, *vunerability detection* for PPL.
+4. Improving the language tools, implement *code linting*, *code formatting*, *vunerability detection* for Platypus.